 The northernmost quarter of the Twilight Forest is dominated by the Frog Nation.
 Canny to the ways of the swamp, and grown fat on its bounty of fireflies, the Frog People fear neither vampire nor god nor wisp.
 The Misty River marks the southern border of their traditional range, not out of any power the local Yokai have to stop them, but because they find the chillier, foggier climate uncomfortable.

 The continent of Hyborea straddles the equator.
 The Bay of Blood is defined by a spur of land that comes within sighting distance of the northernmost point of the Lowlands peninsula.
-Its mouth is about 200 miles wide and 500 miles across at its widest point.
+Its mouth is about 200 miles wide and it's 500 miles across at its widest point.
 The lands ringing the Bay are hot, but fertile grasslands.
 They are densely populated with more than 100 fractious city-states.

 To the north of the Bay of Blood, the grasslands dry out and turn into the Reliquary Desert.
 Though now inhospitable to human life, there are grand, cyclopean ruins half-buried in its sands.
 The desert continues to the north up to the slopes of the Dragontail Mountains.
 In the east, it fades back into a thin ring of grasslands the border a dense tropical rain forest.